13 Very Fun Relay Games

 Two teammates tossing the banana back and forth down the field and back.

-Teammates line up in leapfrog formation and first player hops over players while holding banana and then tosses banana to next player in line to do the same.
+Teammates line up in leapfrog formation, and the first player hops over players while holding the banana and then tosses the banana to the next player in line to do the same.

-Show the players all the relays that they’ll have to complete for the Olympics.
-You may have to write them on a large white board so that all players will know what relay is next.
-Once a team has completed all these relays someone on the team must eat the banana and the team that is done first is the winner.
-Use your own ideas, add to the list or use only a few ideas.
-You can adjust this game to all types of players including the disabled.
+Show the players all the relay games they must complete for the Olympics.
+You may have to write them on a large whiteboard so that all players will know what relay is next.
+Once a team has completed all these relays, someone on the team must eat the banana, and the team that is done first is the winner.
+Use your own ideas, add them to the list, or use only a few ideas.
+You can adjust this game to all types of players, including the disabled.

 Created by R. Scheel, Fun-Attic, Inc.